PraveenrajBochala/PrdoductHelm/README.md

 It takes a sample ASP.NET Core MVC app, creates its Dockerfile, then the Kubernetes deployment objects.

-The Dockerfile is used to build the app from source code.
+dtgygy The Dockerfile is used to build the app from source code.
 Then runs the app inside a docker container.
 The k8s objects defined in YAML files are used to deploy the app into a Kubernetes cluster.
 These files are:
 1) mvc-deployment.local.yaml: used to create a Deployment and a Service to run the app.
 2) mssql-deployment.yaml: used to create a Deployment and a Service to run the SQL Server container.